confluentinc/ksql/docs/tutorials/examples.rst

             VALUE_FORMAT='JSON',
             KEY = 'userid');

+Note that specifying KEY is required in table declaration.

 Working with streams and tables
 -------------------------------

 Now that you have the ``pageviews`` stream and ``users`` table, take a look at some example queries that you can write in KSQL.
-The focus is on two types of KSQL statements: CREATE STREAM AS SELECT and CREATE TABLE AS SELECT.
+The focus is on two types of KSQL statements: CREATE STREAM AS SELECT (a.k.a CSAS) and CREATE TABLE AS SELECT (a.k.a CTAS).
 For these statements KSQL persists the results of the query in a new stream or table, which is backed by a Kafka topic.

 Transforming